Do you have moldy smell in your tent? Would you like to know how to clean a tent that smells? You are in the right place.

 After doing all the reading on how to sleep comfortably in a tent, the last thing that you want is a musty moldy smell assaulting your nostrils in the middle of the night.

 But musty and moldy is an understatement.
-Most tent owners have reported puke smells from their tents.
+Most tent owners have reported puke-like smells from their tents.

 The puke smell is most likely caused by the degradation of the polyurethane coating that is used for waterproofing the tent.